 Domain Hunter Plus is similar to Check My Links.
 But this tool also checks to see if the broken link’s domain is available for registration.
 Cool feature in theory…but I rarely find any free domain names with this tool.
 That’s because authoritative domains tend to get scooped up pretty quickly.
 Still a helpful tool for broken link building or The Moving Man Method though.

 This tool checks a website for broken links.
 Helpful for broken link building.

 Despite the laundry list of features, it’s pretty darn easy to use.
 Just enter a few keywords to find blogs in your industry.
 Then filter by Domain Authority and last post date to whittle down the list to bloggers that are worth reaching out to.
 You can also reach out to them (and track your results) within the platform.

 GuestPost Tracker is a giant database of 1000+ websites that accept guest posts.
 The tool also allows you to track sites that you’ve submitted to.
 Their sales copy emphasizes that the sites on their list are not part of a PBN.
 I took a look at a few of the sites in their database and they looked legit.

 HARO (Help a Reporter Out)

 Want to get backlinks from The New York Times and The Wall Street Journal?
 You can hire a pricey PR firm…or you can use HARO.
-HARO is a “dating service” that connects journaists with sources.
-If you hook a journaist up with a nice quote or stat, they’ll reward you up with a mention or link.
+HARO is a “dating service” that connects journalists with sources.
+If you hook a journalist up with a nice quote or stat, they’ll reward you up with a mention or link.
 Takes a bit of grinding to get a single mention, but the links you get can be solid gold.

 A decent blogger outreach tool.
 Just enter a keyword and Inky Bee shows you bloggers in that industry.
 Inky Bee allows you to sort by Domain Authority/Page Authority.
 That way you focus on the big shots in your industry.